What is I, Voyager?

-New!
-If you are interested in our future development, come see our official Roadmap!
+If you are interested in our future development, see our official Roadmap!

 What does I, Voyager cost?

 I, Voyager is free to use and distribute under the permissive Apache License 2.0.
 Projects built with I, Voyager are owned by their creators.
-You can sell what you make.
+You are free to give away or sell what you make.
 There are no royalties or fees.

 How do I contribute to I, Voyager development?

 Help us grow the community by following us on Twitter and Facebook.
 Exchange ideas and give and receive help on our Forum.
-Report bugs (here) and astronomical inaccuracies (here).
+Report bugs or astronomical inaccuracies at our issue tracker here.
 To see where we are going and how you might help, visit our official Roadmap.
-Contribute to code via pull requests at our repositories: https://github.com/ivoyager.
+Or contribute to code development via pull requests to our repositories at github.com/ivoyager.

 How can I support this effort financially?

-New!
 Please visit our GitHub Sponsors page!
-GitHub will match your contributions dollar for dollar throughout 2020!
 Become a Mercury Patron for $2 per month!
 Or, if you are a company, please consider sponsoring us as a Saturn or Jupiter Patron.
 Goal #1: Make I, Voyager into a non-profit entity!
 This will shield us from tax liability, allow us to apply for grants, and secure our existence as a collaborative open-source project into the future.